nite-stocker/setup-mac-vscode-python-pip/README.md

 3. Browse to and select a folder to hold your Python projects
 4. Click `New Folder`, enter a project name such as python-setup, and click `Add`

+VS Code prompt:

+> Do you trust the authors of the files in this folder?
+>
+> You are adding files that are not currently trusted to a trusted workspace.
+Do you trust the authors of these new files?
+>
+> Yes No

+5. Since the new folder is empty and you will be creating its contents, select `Yes`.

 You should now be working inside your new project folder in an empty VS Code window.

 ### Use the VS Code terminal